Everything You Need to Know About the Essential Oil Phenomenon

 Essential oils occur naturally in plants and have been used for centuries for their therapeutic properties.
 Benefits for senior dogs include:

-- Relieving stress, which is common in senior dogs with dementia
+- May relieve stress, which is common in senior dogs with dementia

-- Reducing inflammation and relieving pain from achy joints
+- Has been used to reduce inflammation and relieve pain from achy joints

-- Helping dogs relax so they can maintain normal sleep patterns
+- Helps dogs relax so they can maintain normal sleep patterns

 Essential oils can be applied topically, or are inhaled or ingested (eating or licking).

-Some common essential oils that are considered safe for dogs include:
+These essential oils are generally considered safe for dogs:

-- Chamomile – Calms the body and mind
+- Chamomile – Known to calm the body and mind

 - Valerian – Treats restlessness and insomnia

-- Clary Sage – Creates a sense of well-being
+- Clary Sage – Can create a sense of well-being

 - Myrrh – Encourages a sense of tranquility